 General tourist information is available at a number of IPERU counters located in the international and domestic departure areas and at the terminal and boarding areas.

 To exchange money, look for an Interbank Money Exchange counter (international arrivals, domestic arrivals or Peru Plaza).
-Global Net ATM machines are located throughout the airport (read more about Lima airport ATMs and currency exchange).
+Global Net ATM machines are located throughout the airport.

 To rent a cell phone or top up on credit, stop off at a Claro or Movistar counter.
 The Movistar area on the north Mezzanine has telephone booths and internet access.
 You’ll find a Serpost post office on the central mezzanine.